nuts-foundation/nuts-node/docs/pages/getting-started/5-irma-contract.rst

     GET /internal/auth/v1/signature/session/<sessionToken>

-Any errors in calling this service need to be relayed to the frontend.
+Any error in calling this service need to be relayed to the frontend.
 This will instruct the user on why things went wrong and what to do next.
 The call to the Nuts node will return the following response:

 .. code-block:: json